anirudhkannan9/thinks/README.md

  * Most creators have a business that looks like the business the platform wants you to have: most Instagrammers have a brand licensing or partnership business, while most YouTubers have an AdSense business.

  * From a YT comment on a video of Thiel speaking in Miami in late 2021: "On psychology Girard said in a way that it misses the mark.
 It seeks to psychologize the individual when what is at play is a relationship.
 Even at the lowest level the relationship between the psychologist and patient."

+* Img: https://i.redd.it/jyfc2gyya9i51.jpg .
+"Why I have trust issues".
+Different tape measures showing different lengths corresponding to an inch.
+My suspicion -- most people would probably think that the longer inch is the actual inch.
+Is this true?
+Why or why not?